krakend/krakend-documentation/endpoints/rate-limit.md

 ### Client identification strategies
 Two **client identification strategies** are available:

   - `"strategy": "ip"` When the restrictions apply to the client's IP, and every IP is considered to be a different user.
+Optionally a `key` can be used to extract the IP from a custom header:
+    - E.g, set `"key": "X-Original-Forwarded-For"` to extract the IP from a header containing a list of space-separated IPs (will take the first one).
   - `"strategy": "header"` When the criteria for identifying a user comes from the value of a `key` inside the header.
 With this strategy, the `key` must also be present.
     - E.g., set `"key": "X-TOKEN"` to use the `X-TOKEN` header as the unique user identifier.

 ### What if the `clientMaxRate` limit is reached?
-If an API user (IP or header strategies) reaches the established limit in the endpoint, then KrakenD starts to reject requests to that specific client.
+If an API user (IP or header strategies) reaches the established limit in the endpoint, KrakenD starts to reject that specific client's requests.
 The user sees an HTTP status code `429 Too Many Requests`.

 ## Example of  `clientMaxRate` and `maxRate` together.
 The following example demonstrates a configuration with several endpoints, each one setting different limits:

 - A `/happy-hour` endpoint with unlimited usage as it sets `0`.
 - A `/happy-hour-2` endpoint is also unlimited as it sets no rate configuration.
-- A `/limited-endpoint` is capped at 50 reqs/s AND their users can make up to 5 reqs/s (where a user is a different IP)
+- A `/limited-endpoint` is capped at 50 reqs/s, AND their users can make up to 5 reqs/s (where a user is a different IP)
-- A `/user-limited-endpoint` is not limited globally but every user (identified with `X-Auth-Token` can make up to 10 reqs/sec)
+- A `/user-limited-endpoint` is not limited globally, but every user (identified with `X-Auth-Token` can make up to 10 reqs/sec)

 Example